estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

 ### Sample

-A minimal capture definition within the catalog spec will look like the following:
+A minimal capture definition will look like the following:

 ```yaml
 captures: